 Geographic Information Science (GIS) Day

-GIS DAY - Friday, November 18th 2016 - For University Students
+GIS DAY - Friday, November 15, 2019 - For University Students/Staff/Faculty

-There will be door prizes, and coffee and cookies will be served in the hall just outside the GIS labs.
+McMaster's GIS Day consists of lightning talks focusing on themes relevant to both the social sciences and natural sciences.
+There will be door prizes, and coffee and cake will be served in the hall just outside the GIS labs.

 Lightning Talks, BSB 331